 When McDonald's launched their business app with mobile ordering, it was arguably not vital to their business.
 After all, they've had a solid drive-through model for years.
 But when they launched the app with mobile ordering, many of their stores saw 26% increase over a quarter.

-That's during a pandemic when many of the locations were closed!
+That was during a pandemic when many of the locations were closed!

 Having a great business app will not only help you to reproduce existing services, but it can also create opportunities you can't even imagine.
 And honestly, in many business cases, customers are just starting to expect it.